ccurtin/vagrant-python-django/README.md

 ## Usage

-  - login to machine `vagarnt ssh` and run `sudo su` for privileged commands. (virtualenvwrapper will create necessary files in the root sync folder )
+  - login to machine `vagrant ssh` and run `sudo su` for privileged commands. (virtualenvwrapper will create necessary files in the root sync folder )
   - make sure you are in the synced_folder directory before running the command below.
 Default directory here is: `/vagrant/www/`
   - run the command `. init_python_env` to create a new Python Environment so projects/packages are contained. **All python environments will be initialized in the synced_folder (`/vagrant/www/` by default).
 Notice the preceding period.
 This will automatically cd into the project directory after setup is complete.**
   - VirtualEnv is _not_ a VM container, it is simply to create self-contained python environments.
 Think of it as a sandbox, not a full fledged VM.
 Plus, we already have the VM!